Navy Secretary threatened to resign, but not the Top SEAL officer: officials

 "There's been some who say that he shouldn't have his rank restored but all of them cite reasons that show that they haven't paid any attention to the case whatsoever," Parlatore added.
 "His rank was taken away for something that... -- nobody else in the history of the SEAL teams or the military has ever had general court-martial conviction for a photo like this."

-Fox News' Nick Givas and Melissa Leon contributed to this report. c
+Fox News' Nick Givas and Melissa Leon contributed to this report.